varnish/varnish-wiki/source/content/tutorials/varnish/varnish_ubuntu.rst

 This file contains all the starter parameters.

-**The other is the Default VCL file:**
+**The other is the default VCL file:**

-For systemd, the VCL file is directed to in a different manner.
+For systemd, the VCL file is directed in a different manner.
 It will be located in:

 	``/etc/systemd/system/varnish.service``